Important Formalities

 3. Health insurance

 Anyone studying in Germany has to provide proof of health insurance when they enrol.
 The first thing you need to do here is check whether the health insurance from your home country will also cover you in Germany.
 If not, you will have to take out German health insurance.
-For further information, see this page or this page.
+Students over the age of 30 cannot be insured by German statuory health insurance and must take one from private providers.
+For further information, check this page or this page.

-Whatever the case, you will have to provide confirmation of insurance cover from the relevant health insurance company.
+Whatever the case, you are obliged to provide a proof of health insurance to the Student-Service-Centre (SSZ).

 AOK